Optimization-AI/SogCLR/README.md

 | SogCLR (TF[^2]) | 256   |   800 | 69.3 |

-The following results are linear evaluation accuracy on **ImageNet-S** validation data using the above training configuration.
+The following results are linear evaluation accuracy on **ImageNet-100** validation data using the above training configuration.

 | Method | BatchSize |Epoch | Linear eval. |
 |:----------:|:--------:|:--------:|:--------:|